nremey/HA-menstrual-gauge-v2/README.md

 - Personalize: use triggers only when they match your own symptom patterns.
 - Mutual consent: in shared households, use automations only with explicit mutual agreement.

-## step without HACS (manually) - tested , works so-so (additional steps are annoing)
+## step without HACS (manually) - tested , similar to HACS
-- copy the folder menstruation_gauge from "git: /nremey/HA-repo-test-menstrual-gauge to /config/custom_components in HA.
+- copy the folder /menstruation_gauge/ from github.com/nremey/HA-menstrual-gauge-v2/custom_components to /config/custom_components in HA.
-- Add the customcards under `Settings -> Devices & Services` (...)-Menu "Add ressouces (repeat per profile if needed).
+- Add the customcards under `Settings -> Devices & Services` (...)-Menu "Add ressouces
     - `/menstruation_gauge/menstruation-gauge-card.js`
     - `/menstruation_gauge/menstruation-cycle-heatmap-card.js`
 - Type: `JavaScript module`

-//mental note: ignore of www subfolder within actual folder structure

 - restart HA
 - clear cache
-- Go to devices & integration -> "Menstruation cauge" add a sensor per user.
+- Go to devices & integration -> add "Menstruation cauge", and than add a sensor per user.
-- add a card: custom:menstruation-cycle-heatmap-card setup and add Menstruation days (its an click-interactive card, if allow new entries through calender is true)
+- add a card: custom:menstruation-cycle-heatmap-card setup
+- add Menstruation days (its an click-interactive card, if allow new entries through calender is true)
 - if at least one cycle is added, maybe display menstrual-cycle-data with: custom:menstruation-cycle-heatmap-card (not interactive so far)

-## Installation via HACS

-1. Create a GitHub repository with this structure.
-2. In HACS, add the repo URL under `Custom repositories` as `Integration`.
-3. Install `Menstruation Gauge` in HACS.
-4. Restart Home Assistant.
-5. Add the integration under `Settings -> Devices & Services` (repeat per profile if needed).
-- `/menstruation_gauge/menstruation-gauge-card.js`
-- `/menstruation_gauge/menstruation-cycle-heatmap-card.js`

-## Lovelace Resource

-Add JS resources (if not auto-registered):
-- `/menstruation_gauge/menstruation-gauge-card.js`
-- `/menstruation_gauge/menstruation-cycle-heatmap-card.js`

-Type: `JavaScript module`

 ## Card Configuration Examples